microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 ```

 ## Configuring Components

 FAST Frame components are highly configurable, so let’s look at some of the opportunities for configuration that can be leveraged.
 If you’d like to understand these APIs further, check out the [creating a component library](/docs/design-systems/creating-a-component-library) documentation.

 ### Configuring the DesignSystem

 The `DesignSystem` is the entry-point for most component configuration.
-It can be used control the options for which the custom element is defined in the browser, which template and stylesheet to use, and how to disambiguate custom elements that are defined for a single element tag name.
+It can be used to control the options for which the custom element is defined in the browser, which template and stylesheet to use, and how to disambiguate custom elements that are defined for a single element tag name.
-j

 For all APIs described in this section, the configuration overrides apply to all components registered to the DesignSystem except when the option is explicitly provided [during component registration](/docs/design-systems/fast-frame#configuring-components-during-registration).

 #### `DesignSystem.withPrefix()`

 As [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), FAST Components are [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) subject to the [naming conventions defined by HTML](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).
 This means that the element name must contain a ‘-‘ character.
 By default, the DesignSystem defines all elements registered with it with the “fast” prefix.
 [The example above](/docs/design-systems/fast-frame/#add-element-to-html) illustrates this, where the FastButton is defined with the ‘fast’ prefix.

 This prefix can be changed for all components registered by the DesignSystem using the `DesignSystem.withPrefix()` API: